hypermodularity/hypermodularity.com/README.md

 after era of structured programming languages developers started working with object-oriented languages, today there are so many different separation schemes, so it's easier to make one step forward to functional without some abstarctions such classes.

 Modula and Ada had a module programming structure, just like today's packages or namespaces.

 Object-oriented programming languages became popular when new ways of reusing code were introduced.

+## modularity in practice

 A term used to describe code grouping is modularity.

+hyper modularization is the process of extracting the code into the smallest possible parts, e.g. extracting functions from classes meeting the expectations of "Single Responisbility" and "Dependency Injection"

 From a simplicity standpoint, grouping a large number of classes together in a monolithic application can make sense.
 However, when the time comes for the architecture to be restructured, the coupling becomes an obstacle to breaking the monolith apart.
 For software artifacts, such as components, classes, and so on, developers also need qualified names to differentiate different software artifacts from each other to reduce conflict.

 ## The shared module

 In the next chapter we're going to cover a critical type of module that you'll need to create in any reasonably sized application: the shared module.

+# Hipermodularity on services layer

 ## AngularJS